fbpx

 Fixed Wireless

 Where physical connections aren’t possible, customers may be able to access the NBN via a Fixed Wireless connection.
-These involve data being transmitted over radio signals from your home or business to a tower via an outdoor antenna installed on your property.
+These involve data being transmitted over radio signals from your home to a tower via an outdoor antenna installed on your property.
 These connections can be made over a distance of up to 14km, with the strength of your internet being impacted by your distance from the tower.

 Satellite